LearnOnDemandSystems/docs/lod/ova-import.md

     >[!knowledge] Choosing a datacenter where your lab profiles or VMs are stored will improve the initial launch times of your lab profile during lab development.
 If you choose a datacenter to upload the OVA file that is different from where the lab profile is stored, the files will have to be copied over before the lab will launch successfully.

-1. Select VMware Storage.
+1. Select ESX Storage.

-1. Select or create a folder in **VMware Storage** to upload to.
+1. Select or create a folder in **ESX Storage** to upload to.

 1. Click **Upload File** on the right side of the page.